-Although they aren’t intended for combat use, auxiliary ships’ support, defense, and numerous other roles played a large, important role in the military.
+Although these vessels were never intended for combat use, auxiliary ships’ support, defense, and numerous other roles played an important role in the military.
 Yet, as important as these vessels are, many veterans now face life-threatening diseases after working on and aboard auxiliary ships made with asbestos-containing products.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.